 3.3 The Permit Application Process (Non-Emergency Work)

 There is one permit application form that covers Street Opening, Building Operations/Construction Activity, and Sidewalk Construction permits for non-governmental work.
-These applications can be submitted online using NYCStreets.
-Applicants who prefer to apply in person may do so using an Application for Roadway/Sidewalk Permit(s) or see Appendix B, Forms.
-There are separate permit applications for governmental work, Canopy Permits, and permit renewals and re-issuance, all of which are explained later in this chapter.
+These applications should be submitted online using NYCStreets.
+Applicants who would like the paper form can download the Application for Roadway/Sidewalk Permit(s) or see Appendix B, Forms

 3.3.1 Common Requirements for All Permit Types